-Since 1991, a long-term project in the field dedicated to cetaceans' conservation in the Mediterranean.
+This is a long-term project dedicated to cetaceans' conservation in the Mediterranean.

 The waters off the Island of Ischia offer a unique opportunity for the study of cetaceans.
 Since 1991, the presence of seven different Mediterranean cetacean species has been recorded.